 Works In Progress

-I quite like Dwarf Fortress.
-In particular, I appreciate the depth of detail given to its procedurally generated lands and people.
+I appreciate the depth of detail Dwarf Fortress gives to its procedurally generated lands and people.
 Finding out more about my dwarves gives them more personality, and it pleases me to read the abrupt, frank descriptions of their strengths and tastes; the brutally honest renditions of their weaknesses.

 To help you manage your dwarves efficiently, the game offers you a concise summation of the life of any dwarf you inspect.
 In the spirit of these pithy descriptions, I created a personal profile for myself imitating Dwarf Fotress’s style and character.

 I want to create an interface that guides you in creating your own Dwarf Me profile.
 Because of the many epic stories Dwarf Fortress players generate, the game’s aesthetic has appeal far outside its hardcore player base: so I’d like to make the process accessible even to people who have only passing knowledge of the game.
 It would be slick to have a script that automatically pulls the character trait-related text from the game’s raws, allowing for native-sounding descriptions without having to pull everything in by hand.